wifisensing/PicoScenes-Manual/source/utilities.rst

 #. **download_matlab_toolbox: download PicoScenes MATLAB Toolbox**

-Besides the above scripts, PicoScenes also ships some other useful scripts. **Some of them are directly invoked by PicoScenes main program**.
+Besides the above scripts, PicoScenes also ships some other useful scripts.
+Some of them are directly invoked by the PicoScenes main program.
-You may view all PicoScenes scripts at ``/usr/local/PicoScenes/bin/scripts``.
+You may find them at ``/usr/local/PicoScenes/bin/scripts``.